cyberark/conjur-sdk-java/CONTRIBUTING.md

 ## Testing

 To run the integration tests use the `bin/test_integration` script.
-This will bring up an instance of Conjur, compile the client and run the tests via Maven.
+This will bring up an instance of Conjur OSS, compile the client and run the tests via Maven.

 ## Releases